 Underneath this ice is sea, but we will keep on drilling until we reach the seafloor to see what the sediment we find there can tell us.

-At the second site, Crary Ice Rise, the ice sits directly on the seafloor and is more than 500 metres (1,640 feet) thick.
-Here we will drill through both ice and the Antarctic continent itself to recover sediment cores.
+At the second site, Crary Ice Rise (CIR), the ice sits on the seafloor and is more than 500 metres (1,640 feet) thick.
+Here we will drill through ice and directly into the bedrock to recover sediment cores.

 Drilling at these different sites allows us to compare how the ice shelf behaves in different temperatures.